 The Bank is working with its customers and other counterparties, such as international financial institutions to perform a transition of legacy IBOR-based financial instruments.
 The Bank is also enhancing its IT systems and internal processes to ensure smooth transition from IBOR to alternative benchmark interest rates.

 In addition, the Rate Benchmark reform achieved important milestones for the following financial period:

-- has successfully transitioned all derivatives referencing LIBORs that ceased publication on 21 December 2021. - According to the transition, all swap contracts' fair value measurements adjusted through the Risk-free Reference rate method.
+• According to the transition, all swap contracts' fair value measurements adjusted through the Risk-free Reference rate method.